Casteasoft/react-native-content-loader/README.md

   View,
   `absolute w-16 h-16 border-2 border-gray-100 rounded-full bg-gray-50 top-24`
 );
-const BioParagraph = withViewLoader(View);
+const BioParagraph = ViewWithLoader;

 ```

 ## Available Properties

-If you use a third party library like Nativewind, the tailwind class will be transformed into an array style object, therefore there is not className property, for example:
+If you use a third party library like Nativewind, the tailwind class will be transformed into an array of style object, therefore there is no className property, for example:

 `mx-auto mt-4 w-80` will be transformed into `[{marginLeft: "auto", marginRight: "auto"}, {marginTop: 16}, {width: 320}]`